NCKU-CCS/d3ForceSimple/README.md

 	- realtime data storage

 ### Description
-It's a demo to use d3.js making a gravity simulation .
+It use d3.js to make a gravity simulation demo.

 **The interesting thing** is we combined width firebase's database .
 When a user submit a form / data , we'll insert a gravity ball and then analysis data, realtimely.